reworkhow/JWAS-Docker/README.md

 # Docker images for JWAS and XSim on IJulia

 Two versions of jwas-docker images are available.
-The `latest` version contains Julia, Python, and R. The `mini` version (~990 Mb) contain minimum necessary tools to run JWAS.
+The `latest` version contains Julia, Python, and R. The `mini` version (~990 Mb) contains minimum necessary tools to run JWAS.

 # Guide for General Users